sesa1504/AS_in_sSAW/README.md

 # Acoustic streaming in a standing surface acoustic wave field

-Experimentally and numerically obtained velocity fields as described in our paper: "On the acoustically induced fluid flow in particle separation systems employing standing surface acoustic waves – Part I."
+Experimentally and numerically obtained velocity fields as described in our paper: "On the acoustically induced fluid flow in particle separation systems employing standing surface acoustic waves – Part I".

 DOI: tba